dragon7-fc/misc/README.md

                 client-certificate: /path/to/cert.pem # cert for the webhook admission controller to use
                 client-key: /path/to/key.pem          # key matching the cert

-            # Wait for Apiserver to come back by looking for a response
+            # Wait for apiserver to come back by looking for a response
             #
             ➜ mv ./kube-apiserver.yaml ../
             ➜ mv ../kube-apiserver.yaml ./